Gilone/fenghao.github.com/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 **A passionate developer, learner and thinker.**
-**Also a Yo-Yo&#x1FA80; player, metalhead and drummer.**
+**Also a Yo-Yo&#x1FA80; player, metalhead&#x1f918; and rider&#x1f3cd;.**

-**I am currently studying on campus as a graduate student at the University of California, San Diego, and looking for a software engineering internship in the 2022 summer.**
+**I am currently studying on campus as a graduate student at the University of California, San Diego, and looking for a new graduate software engineer job in the 2023 Spring.**
-**I am good at writing clean code, learning and making progress, if you think I am the intern you need, please feel free to email me.**
+**I am good at writing clean code, learning and making progress, if you think I am the developer you need, please feel free to email me.**

 ### EDUCATION

 - University of California, San Diego (UCSD), Sept.
 2021 - Present
-  - M.S. in Computer Science
+  - M.S. in Computer Science, GPA: 3.86/4
 - University of Electronic Science and Technology of China (UESTC), Sept.
 2016 - July 2020
   - B.Eng. in Computer Science, Overall GPA: 3.98/4 (92.1), **Ranking: 1/242**
 - Georgia Institute of Technology (Gatech), Research Program, July 2019 - Oct.
 2019